GothenburgBitFactory/taskchampion/docs/src/iterative-tasks.md

 The second time that an Iterative task has special handling is when it has its status set to “Completed” using Task::set_status or Task::done.

 The iterative task closes itself spawns its successor, a new Iterative task for the next occurrence.
 The successor's UUID is derived deterministically as a UUIDv5 from the completed task's UUID (`v5(ITERATIVE_NAMESPACE, completed_uuid)`), so two replicas completing the same task before syncing derive the same successor UUID and converge rather than producing duplicates.
-The successor's `parent` points at the task it succeeded, forming a chain, and it carries the same `series` value as every other instance.
+The successor's `prior` points at the task it succeeded, forming a chain, and it carries the same `series` value as every other instance.

 The attribute changes, where `self` is the task being completed and `successor` is the new instance: